Jalilkhanjk10/Jalilkhanjk10/README.md

 - 👋 Hi, I’m @Jalilkhanjk10
-- 👀 I’m interested in Programming, Data Scientist, machine learning, app development, front and back end asp.Net mvc and database Management.
+- 👀 I’m interested in Programming, Data Science, AI/ML, app development, .Net Core (MVC), backend and Football 😜.
-- 🌱 I’m currently learning Database Management System.
+- 🌱 I’m currently learning working and enhancing my skills in .Net Core.
 - 💞️ I’m looking to collaborate on Servers and website to make friends who entertained in my intrested fields.
 - 📫 How to reach me?
 You can send gmail to <jalilkhanjk1010gmail.com> to reach me.
-- 😄 Pronouns: CODEwithJK
+- 😄 Pronouns: CodewithJK
-- ⚡ Fun fact: If you are joining with me then we can explore more IT fields in order to improve ourselfs.

 <!---
 Jalilkhanjk10/Jalilkhanjk10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.